 Q: Should our key performance indicators take into account COVID-19?

 A: Yes.
-The SEC recently published guidance on the disclosure of key performance indicators and metrics,9 and the SEC Staff Guidance reiterates that the same principles apply to any metrics presented relating to COVID-19.
+The SEC recently published guidance on the disclosure of key performance indicators and metrics,

 Q: Should we issue preliminary results (or “pre-release” earnings) for the quarter?